REAL-TSE Challenge

 Evaluation Set

-The evaluation set (to be released soon) consists of two subsets that together assess both in-domain robustness and real-world generalization:
+The evaluation set has been released and consists of two subsets that together assess both in-domain robustness and real-world generalization, with a total of 5,000 mix-enroll pairs:

-Constructed from the same source corpora as the development set using a held-out partition, sharing similar acoustic conditions and conversation styles.
+Derived from the same open-source corpora as the development set, sharing similar acoustic conditions and conversation styles.
+There is no overlap between EVAL-1 and the development set.
 EVAL-1 measures system performance under familiar, in-domain settings.

 Usage: The evaluation set must not be used for training, fine-tuning, hyper-parameter tuning, or any form of model optimization.
 It is reserved exclusively for final evaluation.